jbloomlab/phydms/docs/acknowledgments.rst

     * `Crooks et al, Genome Research, 14:1188-1190`_

-Finally, if you use `dms_tools`_ to process your deep mutational scanning data before feeding it into `phydms`_, please cite:
+Finally, if you use `dms_tools2`_ to process your deep mutational scanning data before feeding it into `phydms`_, please cite:

     * `Bloom, BMC Bioinformatics, 16:168`_